jimbo64/wf/_posts/2015-04-25-move-along.md

 ---
 ![injury](/assets/news-3.jpg)

 Nothing to see here, move along.
 Nothing to see here, move along.
 Nothing to see here, move along.
-Nothing to see here, move along.
+Nothing to see here, move along.<!--more-->

 Nothing to see here, move along.
 Nothing to see here, move along.
 Nothing to see here, move along.